15 Perennials You Should Plant in September for Spring Color

 The unique sea holly is a delightful perennial that blooms for many months.

-Sea holly is a really interesting perennial that you should try adding to your sunny and hot garden.
+Sea holly is a really interesting perennial that you should try adding to sunny areas in September.
 The flowers of sea holly are purple or white, and spiky.
-They remind me of globe thistle, surrounded by decorative petals that are spiky.
+They remind me of globe thistle, surrounded by decorative petals.

 These flowers will stay in bloom for a long time.
 Sea holly is a low-maintenance perennial that prefers sandy soil and does not need much water.